aaroncelestian/RamanLab/README.md

 Curator of Mineral Sciences
 Natural History Museum of Los Angeles County

 Dr. Celestian specializes in mineral physics and crystallography with extensive experience in vibrational spectroscopy applications.
-His research focuses on the relationship between crystal structure and physical properties, making him uniquely qualified to develop the Hey-Celestian classification system that bridges traditional mineralogy with modern spectroscopic analysis.
+His research focuses on the relationship between crystal structure and physical properties, making him uniquely qualified to develop the Hey-Celestian system that bridges traditional mineralogy with modern spectroscopic analysis.

 ---